 - Cisco, obtaining rulings from the U.S. Patent Office on ex parte and inter partes reexaminations invalidating two patents claiming to have invented certain techniques in Voice-Over-IP.

-- AgaMatrix, as trial counsel, in the pending 1075 ITC Investigation, asserting patents involving glucose monitoring systems.
+- AgaMatrix, as trial counsel, in the 1075 ITC Investigation, asserting patents involving glucose monitoring systems, resulting in complete victory as judge granted motion for summary judgment.

 - OSRAM GmbH, as trial counsel, in the 784 ITC Investigation, asserting patents involving LED light conversion and packaging technology; patent held valid, enforceable and infringed after trial.